AMSANJEEV28/Web_App_with_Python_and_Flask/README.md

 # Web App with Python and Flask

-<kbd style="background-color: olive; color: white; padding: 20px;">Welcome to my repository for the **Web App with Python and Flask** course!
+<kbd style="background-color: green; color: white; padding: 20px;">Welcome to my repository for the **Web App with Python and Flask** course!
 This repository contains all the code and resources I created while learning and implementing the concepts covered in the course.</kbd>

 ## Course Overview